Phonon induced rank-2 U(1) nematic liquid states: Discussion: Microscopic origin of the nematics.

-\bb{Discussion: Microscopic origin of the nematics.} In our construction, we tacitly assumed that the nematic DoF are described by a symmetric tensor with all its independent components, of which there are 3 in two-dimensional systems and 5 in three-dimensional.
+In our construction, we tacitly assumed that the nematic DoF are described by a symmetric tensor with all its independent components, of which there are 3 in the two-dimensional systems and 5 in three-dimensional ones.
 Depending on the microscopic origin of the nematics, the number of DoF in the symmetric tensor representation may be fewer than those numbers.
 Below, we provide several concrete examples of the various microscopic realizations of the nematic DoFs.

 The first example is that of $d$-electrons in transition metals (Fig.~\ref{Fig_overview}(a)).
 There are in total five such orbitals corresponding to the $|l=2; m=-2,-1,\dots ,2\rangle$ states in the spherical harmonic expansion.
 They form a symmetric, traceless tensor representation of the group $SU(2)$ describing rotations in the orbital Hilbert space (the $l=0,1$ representations are the trace and anti-symmetric components of this matrix).
 Ignoring the crystal field effects, which generically lift the orbital $SU(2)$ symmetry, these five orbitals form a degenerate manifold, out of which an orbital-nematic order can appear if the symmetry is spontaneously broken.
 In the disordered, symmetry-preserving phase, these orbital degrees of freedom can be used to construct classical rank-2 electrostatics as outlined in this work.
 Moreover, by virtue of being intrinsically quantum objects, such models are also good candidates for constructing quantum electrodynamics of R2-U1 theory.